objektwerks/work.order/README.md

 Cache
 -----
->All user licenses are agressively cached at server startup and on each login.
+>All user licenses are agressively cached at server startup and on each login as required.

 Date Time
 ---------